-Note: bandwidthd in snapshot or LEDE 17.01 tracks the SMTP data while the version in the previous version of OpenWrt (Chaos Calmer and older) tracks the P2P data (Gnutella, eDonkey, etc.).
+Note: bandwidthd in LEDE/OpenWRT 17.01 or higher tracks the SMTP data (ports 25, 465 and 587) while the version in the previous version of OpenWrt (Chaos Calmer and older) tracks the P2P data (Gnutella, eDonkey, etc.).
 All of the other data (FTP, UDP, TCP, etc.) is tracked the same way in all versions.

 Bandwidthd is composed of 4 packages: